aidantank/UFOs/README.md

 ## Results
 ### Filter Summary
 When running the [webpage](index.html) in your browser you can view the UFO Finder.
-The top section has the title and blurb about relevancy of the UFO sitings.
-In order to filter the data in the below table, see the filter search box that looks like this:
+The user can interact with the table by using the filter box.
+In order to filter the data in the UFO data table, use the filter search box that looks like this:

 ![](static/images/Filter_Table.PNG)